- How do I apply?

 The summer associate salaries are as follows:

-- Are first-year law students considered for the student program?
+- Are first-year law students considered for the summer program?

 - Does your law firm participate in pro bono activities?